lenavoigt/re-imagen/README.md

 ## Re-imagen - Research Code

-In this directory, we provide the prototype implementation of Re-imagen created to demonstrate our approach as well as some enhancements to [pyautoqemu](https://wiwi-gitlab.uni-muenster.de/itsecurity/pyautoqemu), the VM control automation tool used in our demonstration.
+In the [Prototype](https://github.com/lenavoigt/re-imagen/tree/main/Prototype) directory, we provide the prototype implementation of [Re-imagen](https://github.com/lenavoigt/re-imagen/tree/main/Prototype/re-imagen) created to demonstrate our approach as well as some enhancements to [pyautoqemu](https://wiwi-gitlab.uni-muenster.de/itsecurity/pyautoqemu), the VM control automation tool used in our demonstration.

 ---